 Applying What Is Learned to Your Own Context

-- Learn how to contextualize, (and do some contextualizing and applying of) the principles learned, to the North American mission field
+- Learn how to contextualize and apply the principles learned to the North American mission field

 - Internalize and personalize the Gospel’s and the Holy Spirit’s work as it relates to faith and spiritual vitality